Dranoel2/Dranoel2/README.md

 Proud member of the Linux and FOSS <del>cult</del> community.

-Most of my development takes place [elsewhere](https://git.dranoel.net).
+Some of my development takes place [elsewhere](https://codeberg.org/Dranoel).